• Skip to main content

 Cheerleading is an Athletic Activity

 Cheerleading is among the most athletic activities in the world.
-For one, cheerleaders have impressive builds with agile, fast, and flexible bodies, helping them pull off the otherwise seemingly impossible moves.
+For one, cheerleaders have impressive builds, with agile, fast, and flexible bodies, which help them pull off seemingly impossible moves.

 Even the tumbles and flips are challenging and require years of training and strenuous workout routines.
 Cheerleading often requires tossing a 100-pound person into the air and catching them, which gives an idea of the difficulty level.